 When a Limited Guardianship Does Not End Voting Rights

-One of the most important protections Arizona law provides for people under a limited guardianship is the ability to preserve their right to vote.
+One key protection for people under a limited guardianship is the ability to keep their right to vote.
 A limited guardianship already recognizes that the person retains some capacity.
-This statute ensures that political participation is not stripped away without a separate, specific determination.
+This means political rights are not taken away without a separate, specific finding by the court.

 A person for whom a limited guardian is appointed shall retain the right to vote if the person files a petition, has a hearing and the judge determines by clear and convincing evidence that the person retains sufficient understanding to exercise the right to vote.